echogarden-project/echogarden/docs/Tasklist.md

 * `phonemize-text`
 * `normalize-text`
 * `remove-nonspeech`
-* `speak-youtube`: To speak the subtitles of a YouTube video

 ### API
 * Option to control logging verbosity
-* Accept full language names as language identifiers
 * Add support to accept caption options in API and CLI
 * Retry on error when connecting to cloud providers, including WebSocket disconnection with `microsoft-edge` (already supported by `gaxios`, not sure about `ws` - decide on default setting)
+* Accept full language names as language identifiers
 * Validate timelines to ensure timestamps are always increasing, no -1 timestamps or timestamps over the time of the audio, no sentences without words, etc. and correct if needed
+* Add support for phrases in timelines
 * Time/pitch shifting for recognition and alignment results
-* Add support for phrases in timelines
 * Accept voice list caching options in `SynthesisOptions`

+### Speech Language detection
+* When using Whisper for language detection of speech, apply it to the entire audio, not just the first 30 seconds

-### Language detection
+### Text Language detection
 * Deploy and add the new language detection model
-* When using Whisper for language detection of speech, apply it to the entire audio, not just the first 30 seconds

 ### Segmentation
 * Split long words